 - Where is the library?

-The library and Sert Room are on the second floor of the Fundació Joan Miró.
-Please use the staircase to the right of the main entrance.
+The library is on the second floor of the foundation and can be reached using the stairs in front of the main entrance.

 - Do I need to book beforehand to use the library?